GabeScott/standard-works-vault/General Conference/2002 April - This Road We Call Life.md

 Here in mortality we are called upon to make serious decisions, the outcome of which can have a lasting effect upon our spiritual future.
 I encourage you to always be worthy to seek for the Spirit to help you always choose the right.

-In the Book of Mormon, Nephi tells us: “Then are ye in this strait and narrow path which leads to eternal life; yea, ye have entered in by the gate; ye have done according to the commandments of the Father and the Son; and ye have received the Holy Ghost” (2 Ne.
-31:18).
+In the Book of Mormon, Nephi tells us: “Then are ye in this strait and narrow path which leads to eternal life; yea, ye have entered in by the gate; ye have done according to the commandments of the Father and the Son; and ye have received the Holy Ghost” ([[2 Nephi 31.18|2 Ne.
+31:18]]).

 As our family concluded the 225-mile bicycle journey, we learned that no matter how difficult things can become on this road we call life, great happiness is waiting for those who keep the commandments and endure to the end.

 Young men of the Aaronic Priesthood, you have a responsibility to remain firmly focused on your eternal destination.
 Yes, life’s journeys can have many ups and downs.
 Yes, there will be days when you will feel the going is tough.
 But as you stay on the right path, the reward at the end of life’s journey is well worth the moments of adversity you experience along the way.

-Again, from the For the Strength of Youth booklet, the First Presidency writes: “May you keep your minds and bodies clean from the sins of the world so you can do the great work that lies before you.
+Again, from the *For the Strength of Youth* booklet, the First Presidency writes: “May you keep your minds and bodies clean from the sins of the world so you can do the great work that lies before you.
 We pray that you will be worthy to carry on the responsibilities of building the kingdom of God and preparing the world for the Second Coming of the Savior” (page 3).

 My young friends, please know the importance of being wise by following the counsel of our prophets, and happiness will be yours throughout life’s journey.

 Of this I so testify in the name of Jesus Christ, amen.